What is Acquisition Integration?

 When you integrate businesses, you combine and transform the businesses by:

-- Addressing these 5 important areas
+- Addressing these 5 aspects of integrations

-- Accommodating different structures and functions
+- Accommodating different business structures and functions

 - Sustaining the revenues